Blog

 • Underwear — I prefer Merino wool for its odour-prevention properties and warmth.
 A heavier material helps to keep everything warm.

 • Trousers — Powerstretch tights are ideal, if not overly flattering these days as they’re super tight (tights).
 I have a looser pair of Karrimor Powerstretch leggings with pockets that are 20 years old and have many small holes in them but I’ve found nothing better.
-Soft-shell trousers are also popular but some are fairly heavy.
+Soft-shell trousers are popular but are often fairly heavy.
 If you don’t mind wearing your waterproof trousers all day, a decent fleece layer may be all you need.

 • Socks — Wool is best, I’d propose, with Bridgedale’s 4-season models fitting me perfectly in size 11